eswlab/orphan-prediction/docs/source/5_downstream.rst

 | 2.
 Run ``OrthoFinder`` to find and annotate orthologs present in your predictions.

 | 3.
 Run ``phylostratR`` to infer the phylostratra of the genes in your predictions.
-More information at: https://doi.org/10.1093/bioinformatics/btz171
+[For theory and details, see: https://doi.org/10.1093/bioinformatics/btz171]

 | 4.
 Add functional annotation to your genes using homology and ``InterProScan``.